 Another problem with microloans is that intermediaries distribute the loans in their own communities and if you don’t live in an area of an intermediary then a microloan may be unavailable to you.
 If this is the case you can research your State and local government agencies for alternative sources as some offer loans similar to the microloan program.

 Alternative Bad Credit Business Loans

-Get the capital you need even if your credit scores are bad through a direct small business lender like National Business Funding.
-As one of the country’s largest private lenders of small business funding, National Business Funding services small business owners in multiple industries.
+Get the capital you need even if your credit scores are bad through a direct small business lender like Atlas One Business Funding.
+As one of the country’s largest private lenders of small business funding, Atlas One Funding services small business owners in multiple industries.

 Merchant Cash Advance